pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Two expressions are contextually equivalent by definition if when we paste them into *any* arbitrarily chosen program context, the two resulting whole programs are Kleene equivalent.

 One can think of program contexts as test cases for verifying the equivalence of two expressions.
-The fact that contextual equivalence quantifies over *any* arbitrarily chosen program context indicates that the expressions are equivalent for *any* possible test case, even really obscure test cases.
+The fact that contextual equivalence quantifies over *any* arbitrarily chosen program context indicates that the expressions are equivalent for *any* possible test cases, even really obscure test cases.
 It is not always enough to test a finite number of test cases to reach contextual equivalence: if a function works for inputs 0 to n, how do we know it still works for n+1?
 This makes contextual equivalence difficult to work with because we need a stronger mathematical understanding of the behavior of the underlying programs to be able to prove it.

 Thankfully, we can define this helpful tool known as a logical relation for these proofs of contextual equivalence.
 A *logical relation* is defined inductively on the type structure of the programs it is comparing, so we can leverage type information about the program to prove *logical equivalence*.
-We define a logical relation in such a way gives us the tools to analyze the programs we want to work with but also ensures that logical equivalence and contextual equivalence relate the same things.
+We define a logical relation in such a way that gives us the tools to analyze the programs we want to work with but also ensures that logical equivalence and contextual equivalence relate the same things.

 ## Full Abstraction Correctness

 Formally, full abstraction correctness is defined as: if two source programs \\(e\\) and \\(e'\\) compile to target programs \\(d\\) and \\(d'\\) respectively, then \\(e\\) and \\(e'\\) are contextually equivalent if and only if \\(d\\) and \\(d'\\) are contextually equivalent.

 Contextual equivalence between programs inherently defines a type interface between the programs and an abstraction guarantee that the programs provide the same results under that interface.
-This interface is explictly granted through the logical equivalence which we have proven corresponds to contextual equivalence.
+This interface is explicitly granted through the logical equivalence which we have proven corresponds to contextual equivalence.
 A compiler that is fully abstract preserves these abstractions through compilation, meaning that the same interface that exists between \\(e\\) and \\(e'\\) still exists between \\(d\\) and \\(d'\\) without imposing additional restrictions as to how \\(d\\) and \\(d'\\) should be used to preserve this interface.

 A reasonable example of breaking abstraction would be when a source program requires a specific memory location \\(m\\) to be "nonzero" and only allows you to reference this memory location through functions that preserve \\(m\neq 0\\).